 The rule of thumb here is to aim for a home that costs about two-and-a-half times your gross annual salary.

-Washington Mutual Bank suggests anywhere from 3 to 5 times:
+The now-defunct Washington Mutual Bank suggested up to 4-5 times:

 As a broad generalization, most people can afford to purchase a house worth about three times their total (gross) annual income, assuming a 20% down payment and a moderate amount of other long-term debts, such as car or student loan payments.
 With no other debts, you can probably afford a house worth up to four or even five times your annual income.